 A streamlined booking process can improve your cash flow by increasing your chances of getting paid on time, with as little hassle as possible.
 This can lead to better reviews, repeat business, and steady revenue from ongoing services with recurring payments.

 Invoices are also important records for your accounting.
 They allow you to track accounts receivable, cash flow, and total revenue.
 You can also track unpaid invoices and send payment reminders for overdue balances.
 Invoices serve as records for transactions, which may be useful, along with an online contract, if disputes arise.
 For that reason, they must be accurate and clear, and both you and your client should have identical copies.

 On the client’s end, invoices help them keep financial records of the services they’ve paid for.
 Professional and accurate invoicing can instill confidence and trust in your services and ultimately foster loyalty and repeat business.

 How to create an invoice

 Creating an invoice is easy for all types of businesses with the right tools and software.
-One of the easiest ways to get started is to use templates.
+One of the easiest ways to get started is to use an invoice generator or templates.
 With HoneyBook’s online invoice templates, you can filter by industry and select the options that best suit your business.
 From there, it’s easier to customize your templates by including your logo, business information, and client/project information.

 By making your invoice process repetitive, it becomes faster to send them and get paid.
 Follow these steps to create each invoice: